 Can Changing Internal Anchor Text Affect Rankings?

-A web publisher asked if changing anchor text negatively affect a website.
+A web publisher asked if changing the anchor text of internal links can negatively affect a website.

 “Does changing the text of older internal links to help users understand them have any downside?
 Can it hurt the rankings?”